The Third Education Revolution

 Previous shifts in how people work have typically been accompanied in the United States by an expansion in the amount of education required by employers to get a good job.
 In the early 1900s, the “high-school movement” turned secondary schools into a nationwide system for mass education that provided training for life instead of small-scale institutions designed to prepare a select group of students for college.
 In 1910, just 9 percent of American youths earned a high-school diploma; by 1935, 40 percent did.

 This expansion of high schools was the first wave in a century-long broadening of education in the United States in response to the changing needs of the economy.
-The high-school movement was “truly path breaking,” wrote Claudia Golden, a Harvard University economist, in a paper published by the National Bureau of Economic Research.
+The high-school movement was “truly path breaking,” wrote Claudia Goldin, a Harvard University economist, in a paper published by the National Bureau of Economic Research.
 “No other country underwent the transformation to virtually universal public secondary education” so early and so quickly.
-“Without the rapid rise of the high school,” Golden argued, “America could not have put the GI Bill of Rights … into immediate action after 1944 for American youth would not yet have graduated high school.”
+“Without the rapid rise of the high school,” Goldin argued, “America could not have put the GI Bill of Rights … into immediate action after 1944 for American youth would not yet have graduated high school.”

 The second wave in expanding education for a changing workforce occurred in the 1960s with the “college-for-all” movement.
 In 1965, President Lyndon B. Johnson signed the Higher Education Act, which bolstered federal aid for higher education.
 Meanwhile, states built community college campuses and widened the mission of state teachers’ colleges by adding a bevy of programs in all academic fields.
 Between 1970 and 2016, enrollment in higher education more than doubled from 8.5 million to 20.5 million students.